Tooth Bonding Durham, NC

 About the Tooth Bonding Procedure

-Receiving a dental bonding is a fairly quick procedure, and patients can usually receive it in just one short visit to our dentist office, and takes less than an hour to complete.
-Minimal tooth preparation is needed for a dental bonding procedure.
+Receiving a dental bonding is a fairly quick procedure, and patients can usually receive it in just one short visit to our dentist office.
+It takes less than an hour to complete.
+Teeth require minimal preparation for a dental bonding procedure.
+Anesthesia is often unnecessary unless the bonding is filling a decayed tooth.
+Dr. Blaylock will select a composite resin color that will closely match the color of your natural teeth for virtually unnoticeable treatment.

 Cost of Tooth Bonding

-At your consultation, we will discuss all aspects of your tooth bonding procedure, including cost, prior to your treatment.
-Tooth bonding is often covered by dental insurance when addressing tooth damage or dental health concern.
+At your consultation, we will discuss all aspects of your tooth bonding procedure, including cost, before your treatment.
+Dental insurance often covers tooth bonding when addressing tooth damage or health concerns.
+Dental insurance may not cover the procedure when used for cosmetic reasons.
+This treatment is an economical alternative to getting dental veneers.

 Tooth Bonding FAQs